JeffersonLab/analyzer/hana_decode/README.md

  tstio    --  simple tests of CODA I/O from a file.
-              Reads a file and does something with it; depending on arguments it will printout, or filter to an output, or make a fast sum of event types.
+              Reads a file and does something with it; depending on arguments it will print out, or filter to an output, or make a fast sum of event types.

  tdecpr   --  test of decoder with self-explanatory printouts.